top of page

 Bio

-Their work has been selected for some of the defining touring exhibitions that have influenced the field of Art Quilts: "The New American Quilt" originating at the Museum of Contemporary Crafts, NYC. in 1976, "The Art Quilt" opening at the Los Angeles Municipal Museum in 1986 and "Six Continents of Quilts: the Permanent Collection of the Museum of Art and Design," NYC.touring internationally from 2002-2005.
+Fraas-Slade’s work has been selected for some of the defining touring exhibitions in the field of Art Quilts: “The New American Quilt,” originating at the Museum of Contemporary Crafts, NYC., ”The Art Quilt,”opening at the Los Angeles Municipal Museum and "Six Continents of Quilts: the Permanent Collection of the Museum of Art and Design," NYC.

-In 1989 and 2003 the artist team received Maine Visual Artist Fellowships and in 1995 a National Endowment for the Arts/ New England Foundation Visual Artist Fellowship.
+The artist team has been the recipients of two Maine Visual Artist Fellowships and a National Endowment for the Arts/ New England Foundation Visual Artist Fellowship.

 For a long time, we've been painting places.
 It is from the specifics of a site that meaning and perceptions are engendered.
 Places are stories told through the remnants of history and the experiences of residents, through the luxury of wealth, the struggle for existence and the endurance of nature.
 Symbolic and ornamental elements respond to information gleaned from the history, geology, and culture specific to that place, functioning as visual prompts that by association give meaning to the whole.